rallepalaveev/A2DVI/README.md

 # A2DVI

-This is a project based on the AppleII-VGA and Pico-DVI-Sock projects by Mark Aikens and Luke Wren:
+This is a project based on the AppleII-VGA project by Mark Aikens and the Pico-DVI-Sock project by Luke Wren:

 https://github.com/markadev/AppleII-VGA